xrdocs/8000/_blogs/cisco-8800-power-provisioning.md

 -	Max fan power
 -	Max route processor power
 -	Max switch fabric power
-o	Adjusted for number and speed of line cards present
+    - Adjusted for number and speed of line cards present
--	Max line card power – unique for each card type o	Adjusted for number of fabric cards present o	Adjusted for optics with different values for each module type o	Adjusted for ports with MACsec enabled or disabled o	Adjusted for power/performance mode (LC0/Q200 generation and later)
+-	Max line card power – unique for each card type
+    -	Adjusted for number of fabric cards present
+    - Adjusted for optics with different values for each module type
+    - Adjusted for ports with MACsec enabled or disabled
+    - Adjusted for power/performance mode (LC0/Q200 generation and later)

 In addition to power for hardware present in the system, a small amount of power is allocated for hardware not yet installed.